How to Stream Every March Madness Game for Free

 Channels we’ll need: CBS, TruTV, TNT, TBS

-Free trial recommendation: DIRECTV Stream 5-day trial
+Free trial recommendation: DIRECTV streaming 5-day trial

 As we all know, the first couple days of March Madness are absolutely, well, insane.
 We’ve got 16 games on March 14, and then another 16 games on March 15, and all of them are a big deal.

-Let’s start with the 5-day DIRECTV Stream free trial, which will cover us for the entire weekend of games.
+Let’s start with the 5-day DIRECTV streaming free trial, which will cover us for the entire weekend of games.
 Rest assured, you’ll get all the essential channels, and you’ll be able to use the NCAA March Madness app with your free trial.

-Check out our review of DIRECTV Stream if you want the full scoop, but since we’re trying to save a buck, make sure to cancel your subscription by Monday on March 20.
+Check out our review of DIRECTV streaming if you want the full scoop, but since we’re trying to save a buck, make sure to cancel your subscription by Monday on March 20.
 Seriously, set a reminder in your phone to cancel the sub, or our metaphorical heist falls apart.

 Now that we’re done with that wild weekend of games, it’s time to hop to another streaming service for all the regional games.